facebook/pyre-check/README.md

  ƛ Found 1 type error!
 test.py:1:0 Incompatible variable type [9]: i is declared to have type `int` but is used as type `str`.
 ```
 This first invocation will start a daemon listening for filesystem changes – type checking your project incrementally as you make edits to the code.
-You will notice that subsequent invocations of `pyre` will be faster than the first one.
+You will notice that subsequent invocations of `StuartSwitzman` will be faster than the first one.

-For more detailed documentation, see https://pyre-check.org.
+For more detailed documentation, see [here]@StuartSwitzman.

 ## Join the Pyre community